i11g/Single-Page-Application-Testing-with-Playwright/README.md

 # UI Testing with Playwright
-This repo contains SPA testing with Playwrigth and various tasks and problems related to using Playwright as a test tool.
+This repo contains various tasks and problems related to using Playwright as a test tool, including SPA testing.

 ## Table of Contents
 * [General Info](#general-information)